arcs-njit-edu/docs/docs/Software/programming/python/jupyter.md

         http://localhost:${port}/?token=XXXXXXXX

-        you should be able to connect to jupyter notebook running remotely on a lochness compute node with above url
+        you should be able to connect to Jupyter Notebook running remotely on a Wulver compute node with the above url

         EOF

         jupyter notebook --no-browser --port $port --notebook-dir=$(pwd)

         ```
-Once you submit this job script, you will see an output file indicating port number which you need to use to connect to Wulver in a new terminal window.
+Once you submit this job script, you will see an output file indicating the port number that you need to use to connect to Wulver in a new terminal window.
 Please follow further instructions from the output file.

 ## User Contributed Information